Sign up for our daily newsletter

 Shotgun Start

 A Shotgun Start in golf is when all players tee off at the exact same time.
-Now, you might be thinking, how is that possible in a full-field event?

 While a shotgun is no longer used, a central siren, loudspeaker or horn is far more common, so that all golfers hear the signal to start.

-Otherwise, players will be given a specific time to tee off, and all groups will get the round underway at that time.
+Otherwise, players will be given a specific time to tee off, and all groups will get the round under way at that time.

 In club competitions, this format has proved effective when there is a meal or prize giving after the round, as all players will return to the clubhouse at a similar time.